 Marketers need to know their customers’ budget levels and overall lifetime value scores.
 It’s no longer just about the frequency of travel that distinguishes VIP customers.
 It’s also the depth, meaning how much they’re willing to spend on unforgettable experiences.
 This new paradigm also calls for a reconsideration of loyalty programs.
-Once you have identified your premium audience, use marketing-specific AI like Selligent Cortex to automatically create exclusive offers based on the latest data to take vacations into VIP territory.
+Once you have identified your premium audience, use marketing-specific AI like Marigold Recommendations to automatically create exclusive offers based on the latest data to take vacations into VIP territory.

 Vacanceselect is an umbrella brand that, among other segments, boasts a portfolio of over 1,400 camping destinations in 16 countries, featuring over 35,000 accommodations.
 The customer base is equally massive, but before joining all data on the Selligent platform, the company was maintaining several disparaged databases and systems.

-Within just five weeks of implementing Selligent Marketing Cloud, the team at Vacanceselect was able to unify all systems for customer data capture and campaign executions – and put all engagement on a data-driven foundation.
+Within just five weeks of implementing Marigold Engage, the team at Vacanceselect was able to unify all systems for customer data capture and campaign executions – and put all engagement on a data-driven foundation.
 As a result of integrating the tech stack, the company has been able to match targeted offers for upsell packages and specific perks – like luxury camping sites – with interested customers.
 The winning combo between actionable data and individualized marketing has raised overall income by more than 20 percent, among other marketing wins.